shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 When the user enters `^D` (I use ^D to mean control-D), the `cin >> value` expression returns 0 and the loop is terminated (while loops terminate as soon as the expression is false).<br>

-Make a directory called `lab02_echoints` (In this example, it is a subdirectory of 211-starter-pack/211/), then move into the `lab02_echoints` directory and create a file called echo_ints.cpp.
+Make a directory called `lab02_echoints` (In this example, it is a subdirectory of the 211/ directory in the starter-repo), then move into the `lab02_echoints` directory and create a file called echo_ints.cpp.
 Here, I am using vim, but you can use a different editor if you'd prefer.
 ```
 $ mkdir lab02_echoints
 $ cd lab02_echoints